-- Even with regular diaper changes, your baby may have dried urine or bowel movement in his skin folds.
-If he is not sponge bathed to remove the dried urine or bowel movement, he may get a rash.
+- Even with regular diaper changes, your baby may have dried urine or bowel movement in his or her skin folds.
+If your baby is not sponge bathed to remove the dried urine or bowel movement, he or she may get a rash.
 The rash can become infected if it is not treated properly.

 Care AgreementYou have the right to help plan your baby's care.
 Learn about your baby's health condition and how it may be treated.
 Discuss treatment options with your baby's healthcare providers to decide what care you want for your baby.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health